 Breathability was an issue with lamination in the early days, but the processes used today are capable of producing breathable, porous materials that maintain their waterproof properties.

-The use of nonwoven laminates has grown over the past few decades to include many industries, such as agricultural, clothing (interlinings, fillings, etc.), household, transportation and environmental.
+The use of nonwoven laminates has grown over the past few decades to include many industries, such as agriculture, clothing (interlinings, fillings, etc.), household, transportation and environment.
 While there are many uses across various industries, the following make the most use of nonwoven laminates.

-Nonwovens lamination produces a variety of garments and items for protection in a medical environment, such as:
+Nonwovens lamination produces a variety of protective clothing and equipment in the medical field, such as:

 Remember that all surgical gowns, masks, and protective coverings must be lightweight and fit snuggly, while allowing freedom of movement.

 Hygiene is another industry that widely uses nonwoven laminated products.
-Again, the focus is on the availability of sterile, disposable products featuring air and water vapor permeability and water resistance like:
+Again, the focus is on sterile, disposable products featuring air and water vapor permeability and water resistance like:

 A coffee filter, for example, only has to filter out the coffee grounds and allow the water to pass through.
 In contrast, an air filter must be capable of filtering out the tiniest particles of dust and other contaminants to ensure purification.
 Here are examples of filters made using nonwoven lamination: